confluentinc/ksql/docs/developer-guide/processing-log.rst

 Log Schema
 ==========

-Log entries are structured, and have the following schema:
+Log entries are structured and have the following schema:

 logger (STRING)
   The name of the logger that wrote the log entry.